 - Place Fruit in Pitcher: In a punch bowl or pitcher, combine the prepared apples, cranberries, and pomegranate seeds.

 - Add Sparkling Wine: Pour in the Prosecco and stir gently.
-For a non-alcoholic version, you can use white sparkling grape juice.
+For a non-alcoholic version, you can use white sparkling grape juice and add a splash of cranberry juice instead of Chambord.

 - Serve: Pour the mimosas into glasses, adding a splash of Chambord to each glass, if desired.
 Garnish with sprigs of rosemary and serve.
-Again, if you need a non-alcoholic drink, add a splash of cranberry juice in place of Chambord.
+Sip and enjoy!

 Wondering what to munch on while enjoying these Christmas cocktails?
 Here are some of my favorite snacks to serve with cranberry mimosas.

-- Mixed Nuts: If you’d like something a little more interesting than ordinary mixed nuts, try my Vanilla Spiced Nuts for an easy and festive snack!
+- Mixed Nuts: If you’d like something a little more interesting than ordinary mixed nuts, try my vanilla spiced nuts for an easy and festive snack or these cinnamon-sugar roasted pumpkin seeds.

 There are plenty of ways to change up this recipe and try something new!
 You can make it more classic or crank up the holiday cheer even more.